How to Handle Cyber Hecklers

 Cyber-heckling: Welcoming You to the Web

-The truth of the matter is that these ill-tempered people exist online and off, but they are bolder when they are shielded behind a computer screen, i.e., anonymity.
+The truth is, these ill-tempered people exist both online and offline, but they are bolder when shielded behind a computer screen, i.e., anonymity.
 Being anonymous encourages boldness (not bravery – there is a difference), which in turn diminishes a person’s accountability for their actions.

 Simply put, when you are hiding behind a fake name, you don’t act like your normal self.
 You may use profanity more willingly or join in with the community’s staple jokes, calling people names that you would otherwise not do in school, at a restaurant, or at work.
 This behavioral change is separated by a very fine line.
 It’s so fine that you can toggle this behavior on and off like a light switch.

-When posting in a familiar community where our comments are tethered to our real identity, it’s possible that we would be more polite, more cautious with our comments, and more encouraging.
-That’s our neutral, politically correct mode.
-But when there is no one to police how we phrase our sentences, we have the tendency to be more upfront and confrontational much like when we are posting in large communities like on Youtube or in popular blog sites.
-With a username like Ninja_twinkletoes, you may be more inclined to release the reins a bit and let the four-lettered words fly.
+When posting in a familiar community where our comments are tied to our real identity, we tend to be more polite, cautious with our words, and encouraging.
+This is our neutral, politically correct mode.
+But when there is no one to police how we phrase our sentences, we might be more upfront and confrontational, similar to when we post in large communities like on YouTube or popular blog sites.
+With a username like Ninja_twinkletoes, you might feel more inclined to let the four-lettered words fly.

-You can say that it’s something like how we have a personality switch when we drive.
-Just to illustrate my point (and my love for Disney), here is a cartoon made more than 60 years ago called Motor mania, depicting a similar personality switch that happens when one gets behind the wheel.
+It’s similar to how our personalities change when we drive.
+To illustrate this point (and my love for Disney), here is a cartoon made more than 60 years ago called Motor Mania, depicting a similar personality switch that happens when one gets behind the wheel.

-With most cyber-hecklers, they are just there for the attention.
-If you have one of these, do not give them the time of day.
-By responding, you are giving them the attention they are seeking and encouraging them to continue acting like an ass at your expense.
-Just ignore his actions and responses, even if he starts name-calling.
-You can easily spend your time on better things to do anyways.
+Most cyber-hecklers are just seeking attention.
+If you encounter one, do not give them the time of day.
+By responding, you are giving them the attention they seek and encouraging them to continue their behavior at your expense.
+Just ignore their actions and responses, even if they start name-calling.
+You can easily spend your time on better things.

-If you feel like you are going to blow your top there and then, go do something else first and cool down.
-Give it a couple of days for the heat to dissipate and if the guy doesn’t come back for more, be gracious enough to leave it at that.
+If you feel like you’re going to lose your temper, take a break and cool down.
+Give it a couple of days for the heat to dissipate, and if the person doesn’t come back for more, be gracious enough to leave it at that.
 It is easier to walk away from a confrontation on the Web than it is in the real world.

-In the (rarer) occasion where the commenter has something up his sleeves, a hidden agenda, or just a grudge against you, what do you do?
-Well, you can join in with the screaming match and CAPS-LOCK the guy to a virtual death or be the bigger person.
-Try to understand why the person said those hurtful things in the first place before falling into the trap of confronting him.
+In the rare occasion where the commenter has a hidden agenda or a grudge against you, what do you do?
+Well, you can join in the screaming match and CAPS-LOCK the person to a virtual death or be the bigger person.
+Try to understand why they said those hurtful things in the first place before confronting them.

-At times, the whole hullabaloo could have risen from a simple misunderstanding.
+At times, the whole commotion could have arisen from a simple misunderstanding.
 The problem with written communication is that we don’t get to use the tone of our voices to relay our message.
-Things can be taken out of context very easily, which is why it is very important to write with your audience in mind; be sensitive to how they may view and perceive your words.
-Also, equally important, as the reader, give the writer the benefit of the doubt when their sentences can go either way.
+Things can be taken out of context very easily, which is why it is crucial to write with your audience in mind; be sensitive to how they may perceive your words.
+Also, as the reader, give the writer the benefit of the doubt when their sentences can go either way.

-We are all usually nice people offline.
+We are usually nice people offline.
 There’s no reason to be mean online.

 Conclusion

-Thus, the next time you want to post a comment, put some thought into it and be sure to pick the right words to deliver your sentiments, rather than resort to heckler-style commenting.
+Thus, the next time you want to post a comment, put some thought into it and be sure to pick the right words to express your sentiments, rather than resort to heckler-style commenting.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail